-In this study, we use molecular dynamics (MD) simulations to investigate the heat dissipation and phonon interactions at CNT junctions supported on SiO2 substrate.
-We obtain the equilibrium structures of the single CNT and CNT junctions supported on an oxide substrate (see Fig. 1), and demonstrate that at similar power densities the temperature in hanging CNTs (~ supported by only other CNTs) can be hundreds of degree higher compared to the CNTs well-contacted with the substrate leading to early breakdown.
+In this study, we use MD simulations to investigate the heat dissipation and phonon interactions at CNT junctions supported on SiO2 substrate.
+We obtain the equilibrium structures of the single CNT and CNT junctions supported on an oxide substrate (see Fig. 1), and demonstrate that at similar power densities, the temperature in hanging CNTs (\sim supported by only other CNTs) can be hundreds of degree higher compared with the CNTs wellcontacted with the substrate leading to early breakdown.
 We investigate the decay of thermal energy in different frequency ranges using the spectral temperature.
-The high frequency phonons in CNTs (> 40 THz) do not have counterpart in SiO2 substrate.
-However, they still have similar relaxation time as phonons in intermediate frequency range (5-40 THz), which suggests very fast intra-tube energy transfer in a CNT from high frequency band to intermediate frequency bands.
-We find that the low frequency phonon band (0-5 THz) of top CNT in a SiO2 supported CNT junction have two-stage energy relaxation.
+The high-frequency phonons in CNTs (>40 THz) do not have counterpart in SiO2 substrate.
+However, they still have similar relaxation time as phonons in intermediate-frequency range (5-40 THz), which suggests very fast intratube energy transfer in a CNT from high-frequency band to intermediate-frequency bands.
+We find that the low frequency phonon band (0-5 THz) of top CNT in a SiO2 supported CNT junction has two-stage energy relaxation.
 The first stage with fast relaxation shows efficient coupling of low frequency phonons in CNT-oxide system.
-The second stage with very slow relaxation is consequence of blocking of the direct transport of high frequency phonons of top CNT to the oxide substrate by bottom CNT-
+The second stage with very slow relaxation is consequence of blocking of the direct transport of high-frequency phonons of top CNT to the oxide substrate by bottom CNT.